Transum Software

 Recently Updated

-Drag each shape into the correct bin according to their types and symmetries.
-So far this activity has been accessed 250 times and 102 Transum Trophies have been awarded for completing it.
+Arrange the coloured lights to create a balanced pattern where the total of each colour matches the target numbers.
+So far this activity has been accessed 5799 times and 326 Transum Trophies have been awarded for completing it.

 Answers